minswap/sdk/README.md

 void swapExactInV2TxExample();
 ```

-See `examples/` for more details.
-You can run a single file like `pnpm run exec examples/example.ts`.
+See `examples/` or `docs` for more details.
+You can run a single file like `npm run exec examples/example.ts`.